Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The State pattern is a behavioral design pattern that allows an object to change its behavior when its internal state changes.
 The pattern represents states as separate classes and allows the context (the object whose behavior changes) to switch between these states dynamically.

+> OR

+State method or State Design Patterns is a pattern that allows an object to alter its behavior when internal state changes occur.
+This pattern is used when an object wants to change its state dynamically.
+When we want to change behavior of object it internally uses if-else block to perform actions.

+> OR

+The State Pattern is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+This pattern is particularly useful when an object can be in one of several states and its behavior depends on that state.
+It encapsulates state-specific behavior in separate classes and delegates state-specific behavior to the current state object.

 In Simple Words:

 > Enables an object to alter its behavior when its internal state changes by encapsulating states in separate classes.